gamesfortrees/ecosia-board-game/docs/index.md

 Part of the idea of a sustainable board game is to avoid having to buy a new game.
 We encourage you to repurpose the cards and pieces from Catan and other games, but you can also print our custom-made card deck.
 To play **Ecosia: the board game** you will need:

 * Settlers of Catan basic board
-* Number tiles from Catan, and a bag to place them
+* Number tokens from Catan (2-12), and a bag to place them
 * Catan's resource cards + knight cards (or print [our tree management deck](https://github.com/gamesfortrees/ecosia-board-game/tree/main/cards))
 * A Standard 52-card deck (or print our [event deck](https://github.com/gamesfortrees/ecosia-board-game/tree/main/cards))
-* 1 D4 die
+* 1 D6 die, or a spinner, to choose a random direction
 * 3 sets of at least 15 identical pieces to represent 3 species of trees
 * A first-player token (e.g. the robbers token from Catan)
 * A small opaque bag (should fit your hand)